SuperOfficeDocs/crmscript/docs/api-reference/classes/NSQuoteVersion/SetHasOwnInvoiceAddress.md

 # SetHasOwnInvoiceAddress(Bool hasOwnInvoiceAddress)

 The quote has an address for Invoicing.
 This will typically be copied from the company's addresses.

-**Parameter:**
+## Parameters

 * **hasOwnInvoiceAddress** Bool

 ```crmscript